~ CLASS REUNION INFORMATION for 2023 A.D. ~

 3. Set up a Facebook page or better yet, a class website - If you use ClassCreator for your website software, reunions can be run through the website and classmates can pay with credit cards very easily.
 (For a sample of a ClassCreator webpage see: www.paly61.com).

-The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, area Wineries.
+The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, and area wineries.
 Gamble House for smaller groups.

 Michaels at Shoreline*, Cabana aka Crowne Plaza Hotel, etc.

-University Ave bars-- you will need to check which can best accomodate your group size.
+University Avenue bars-- you will need to check which can best accomodate your group size.

 Arrange and negotiate with hotels for blocks of rooms at a good rate a year in advance if possible.
 Use several hotels at varying rates.
 Be sure to provide this information on your website/Facebook or written communication to classmates well in advance.
 Hotels will often provide "shoulder nights" on either end of the reunion at the same rate--be sure to ask.
 Make sure to arrange cut-off dates with the hotels when reservations at the special rate can no longer be accessed.
 Also communicate this info to classmembers.
 You can set up a MENU item on your website with all of the hotel information.